henribarbosa/Obsidian-notes/@DPODeaTheEffectOfInclination.md

 * Experimental paper
+* Defines a clear transition velocity ($U_{cb}$) at which the bed transition from fixed to a channeling regime, marked by a clear pressure drop and subsequent estabilization
-* Defines a clear tr
+*